prakharmehta95/Thesis/2-Utility_Death_Spiral/Readme.md

 #### Initialization

-Initialization is accomplished by execution of a stand-alone Python program, solar_py_init.py.
-It imports defining_classes.py for some class and function definitions and processes the files in data folder.
-Its output consists of two Python pickle files: prosumers.p and BuildingData.p stored in the data folder.
-BuildingData.p is a pickling/serialization of a single object of class dataForRun. prosumers.p is a pickled list of prosumer objects (of the prosumer class), one for each building in the model.
+Initialization is accomplished by execution of a stand-alone Python program in each city folder, solar_py_init.py.
+It imports, from the **pickles** folder, defining_classes.py for some class and function definitions and also processes the files in the **data** folder.
+Its output consists of two Python pickle files stored in the **pickles** folder: prosumers.p and BuildingData.p.
+The file BuildingData.p is a pickling/serialization of a single object of class dataForRun.
+The file prosumers.p is a pickled list of prosumer objects (of the prosumer class), one for each building in the model.

 ##Running the model
 To run the model, simply do the following: